Pink Heartz: Background

 Pink Heartz was first teased by SoFaygo in May 2021 shortly after it was announced that he had signed to Travis Scott's Cactus Jack Records.
 He would occasionally share snippets and provide additional updates over the course of the year, and appeared on both Trippie Redd and labelmate Don Toliver’s albums in August and October 2021 respectively, further building anticipation for the release of his own project.
 He would release the single "Let's Lose Our Minds" on September 1, 2021, which did not end up being a part of the final album.

 After several months with minimal updates and no releases, SoFaygo released the EP B4Pink on June 14, 2022 as a preview to the album, and on the same day he was revealed to be part of the 2022 XXL Freshman Class.

 Pink Heartz is definitely dropping sooner than y'all think.
 It's a lot going on right now.
 So, it's just like, it's all about timing right now, you feel what I'm saying?

 A preview for the SoFaygo: Up Next film would also release on Apple Music and YouTube.
 The lead single “Hell Yeah” featuring Ken Carson was featured in a commercial for Beats by Dre which debuted the same day, starring LeBron James and his son Bronny.

+On November 7, 2022, 4 days before the release, SoFaygo performed the track “Fasho” from the album on Jimmy Kimmel Live!